All insights

 Setting up the engagement

-For Texas contractors new to nearshore BIM, the cleanest entry point is a single defined scope on a single project.
+For Texas contractors new to nearshore engineering services, the cleanest entry point is a single defined scope on a single project.
 Avoid framework agreements until you have validated the working relationship.
 Specifically:

 1. Pick one upcoming project as a pilot

-2. Define a discrete scope (one tower, one trade, one phase)
+2. Define a discrete scope (one tower, one trade, one phase, one rendering package)

 3. Run a four to six week engagement with weekly check-ins

-4. Measure clash thoroughness, resolution time, communication quality, and schedule adherence
+4. Measure first-pass approval, RFI resolution time, communication quality, and schedule adherence

 5. Decide on expansion based on data, not gut feel